Hotels near Downtown Optimist Field

 Which hotels near Downtown Optimist Field have laundry facilities?

-Which hotels near Downtown Optimist Field have a pool?
+Which hotels near Downtown Optimist Field have an outdoor pool?

 Which hotels near Downtown Optimist Field have suites or extra space?